 Golf course strategy

-Golf course strategy is an overarching plan that will give you the best possible chance of achieving your golfing goal – break 80, 70, win the club championship, or beat your rival in a grudge match.
+Golf course strategy is an overarching plan that will give you the best possible chance of achieving your golfing goal.
+For example, how to break 80, win the club championship, or beat your rival in a grudge match.

 Golf course management

 Golf course management relates to the decisions you make on each hole and every shot that will help you execute your strategy.
 Therefore great golf course management first relies on building a strategy.

 Golfing goal > optimise strategy > optimise course management = lower scores

 Golf strategy and course management – the golden rule